Lifestyle factors like diet and exercise can also have an influence on your cholesterol level and these are things you can do something about.

 Maintain a healthy weight and be more physically active.
 Being overweight can put you at risk of developing heart problems, high blood pressure and diabetes.
 Being more active can also help maintain a healthy weight.1

 Drink alcohol within a sensible limit: Drinking excessive amounts of alcohol can cause poor heart health.
-The NHS recommends that men should not regularly drink more than 3-4 units of alcohol a day, and women should not drink more than 2-3 units of alcohol a day.
-Everybody is advised to have at least 2 alcohol-free days per week.4
+The NHS recommends that both men and women should not regularly drink more than 14 units of alcohol per week.
+If you wish to cut down the amount you're drinking, a good way to achieve this is to have several alcohol-free days each week.4

 Small changes can make a difference to your health over time.
 But sometimes these changes are not enough and you may need to take cholesterol-lowering medication to give you a better chance to lower your cholesterol level and reach your LDL-C target.